 Minn.
 Stat.
 Section DEPOSITORIES OF PUBLIC FUNDS AND PUBLIC INVESTMENTS Yes No Workpaper Reference Part IV.
-Public Investments (Continued) § 118A.04, subd.
-4 5.
-In commercial paper issued by a United States corporation or its Canadian subsidiary and that: a. was rated in the highest quality category by at least two nationally recognized rating agencies, and b. matures in 270 days or less; § 118A.04, subd.
+Public Investments (Continued) a. was rated in the highest quality category by at least two nationally recognized rating agencies, and b. matures in 270 days or less; §118A.04, subd.
 5 In time deposits fully insured by the Federal Deposit Insurance Corporation; 7.
-In bankers' acceptances issued by United States banks; or § 118A.04, subd.
-7 8.
-In its own temporary obligations issued under Minn.
+In bankers' acceptances issued by United States banks; or §118A.04, subd.7 In its own temporary obligations issued under Minn.
 Stat. §§ 429.091, subd.
 7 (special assessments), 469.178, subd.
 5 (tax increment bonds), or 475.61, subd.
-6? § 118A.04, subd.
-8 Note: A debt service fund can purchase any issue payable from the fund. § 118A.04, subd.
-2 M. Mortgage-Backed Securities Subu.
-2 Government entities may only purchase mortgage-backed securities that are direct obligations or guaranteed or insured issues of the United States, its agencies, its instrumentalities, or organizations created by an act of Congress. § 118A.04, subds.
+6? §118A.04, subd.8 Note: A debt service fund can purchase any issue payable from the fund. §118A.04, subd.
+2 М. Mortgage-Backed Securities Government entities may only purchase mortgage-backed securities that are direct obligations or guaranteed or insured issues of the United States, its agencies, its instrumentalities, or organizations created by an act of Congress. §118A.04, subds.
 2 & 6 Mortgage-backed securities purchased shall not be "high risk."
 Minn.
 Stat. § 118A.04, subd.
-6, states "high risk mortgage-backed securities" are: interest-only or principal-only mortgage-backed securities; and 2. any mortgage derivative security that: a. has an expected average life greater than ten years; or b. has an expected average life that: (1) will extend by more than four years as the result of an immediate and sustained parallel shift in the yield curve of plus 300 basis points, or (2) will shorten by more than six years as the result of an immediate and sustained parallel shift in the yield curve of minus 300 basis points; or c. will have an estimated change in price of more than 17 percent as the result of an immediate and sustained parallel shift in the yield curve of plus or minus 300 basis points.
+6, states "high risk mortgage- backed securities" are: interest-only or principal-only mortgage-backed securities; and 2. any mortgage derivative security that: a. has an expected average life greater than ten years; or b. has an expected average life that: (1) will extend by more than four years as the result of an immediate and sustained parallel shift in the yield curve of plus 300 basis points, or (2) will shorten by more than six years as the result of an immediate and sustained parallel shift in the yield curve of minus 300 basis points; or will have an estimated change in price of more than 17 percent as the result of an immediate and sustained parallel shift in the yield curve of plus or minus 300 basis points.
+3. Were all mortgage-backed securities purchased by the